zink-lang/zink/docs/compiler/locals.md

 in `zinkc`.

 > WARN: We don't care about the originals offset of the parameters in WASM bcz we will
-> serialize them into our locals and calcualte the offsets on our own when need anyway.
+> serialize them into our locals and calculate the offsets on our own when need anyway.

 | type  | size     | aligned size |
 | ----- | -------- | ------------ |